FOREX FOR BEGINNERS – WHY TRADE FOREX?

 - Free trading tools including forex analysis, technical research and live squawk

-- 100% market-neutral execution on all our markets
+- Tight dealing spreads on all our markets